groue/GRMustache/README.md

 GRMustache is an Objective-C implementation of the [Mustache](http://mustache.github.com/) logic-less template engine.

 Its parser has been inspired by the Mustache [go implementation](http://github.com/hoisie/mustache.go/).
 Its tests are based on the [Ruby](http://github.com/defunkt/mustache) one, that we have considered as a reference.
-We also include tests from [Mustache-Spec](https://github.com/pvande/Mustache-Spec).
+We also include a set of chosen tests from [Mustache-Spec](https://github.com/pvande/Mustache-Spec).

 It supports the following Mustache features: